 Blue Ocean Strategy:

 To create blue oceans, look to non-traditional consumers and think about creating a product that competes with the alternative.
-Here’s a four action framework to think through:
+There are four angles to view and work through: Reduce, Eliminate, Create, and Raise.

 Blue Ocean Shift: Beyond Competing with Proven Steps to Seize New Growth